|

 When the seals, trumpets and bowls(plagues) are displayed alongside each

-other it is apparent that either;
+other it is apparent that they are either;

-1) quite different descriptions are being utilized to
+1) different descriptions being utilized to

 portray the same events, or